 How to get the best conforming loan for you

 There are a number of steps you can take that can help you get the best conforming loan for your circumstances:

 1. Check your credit report

-As much in advance as possible — several months if doable — check your credit reports at AnnualCreditReport.com.
-Due to the coronavirus crisis, credit reports are now available at no charge on a weekly basis from Experian, Equifax and TransUnion through April 2021.
-Check your reports carefully for things such as out-of-date items and factual errors.
+As much in advance as possible, check your credit reports at AnnualCreditReport.com.
+Due to the pandemic, credit reports are now available at no charge on a weekly basis from Experian, Equifax and TransUnion through April 20, 2022.
+Check your reports carefully for out-of-date items and factual errors.
 Dispute any errors you spot, because even minor issues can result in a lower credit score.

 2. Get your documents in order

 Once you find a lender you’re interested in working with, you can get preapproved for a loan, which can help expedite the financing process and uncover any issues related to your credit before they show up when you formally apply for a mortgage.
-Getting preapproved can also help demonstrate to a home seller that you’re a serious buyer, which could give you an edge over others.
+Getting preapproved also helps demonstrate to a home seller that you’re a serious buyer.

 Lenders can check and re-check your credit report and score and various financial accounts right up until your mortgage closing date.
 Think of the time between when you apply for a loan and when you close as a “quiet” period, when you spend as little as possible.
 While your mortgage application is in process, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
 This will help ensure the closing process goes smoothly and you receive the financing you’re expecting.